GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/pwa-checklist/index.md

 #### How

 You can use Google Search Console and the Search Engine Optimization audits in Lighthouse to help you debug and fix discoverability issues with your PWA.
-You can also use Bing’s or Yandex’s webmaster tools, and consider including structured data via schemas from Schema.org in your PWA.
+You can also use Bing's or Yandex's webmaster tools, and consider including structured data via schemas from Schema.org in your PWA.

 ### Works with any input type